Ben Nwankwo

-Education

-Ben Nwankwo had his Primary Education at the Community School Akpu from 1972–1977.
+Early life and education

+Ben was born on 27 September 1965 in Akpujiogu, Orumba South Local Government Area of Anambra State, Nigeria.
+He had his primary education at Community School in Akpu, Orumba South from 1972 to 1977.
 He proceeded to St Michael College, Nimo in 1977 and obtained his SSCE in 1982.
-Got admitted into the Federal Polytechnic Oko, Anambra State where he acquired his OND and HND in 1985 and 1988 respectively in Mass Communication.
-Got his Post Graduate Diploma from the Uthe University of Nigeria Nsukka in 2004 Ben holds a Master's degree from the University of Nigeria, Nsukka in Pub.
-Admin & Local Govt. where he emerged as the best student.
-Doctoral degree in Public Administration and Local Government from the same University in 2018.
+He was admitted into Federal Polytechnic, Oko where he acquired his OND and HND in 1985 and 1988 respectively in mass communication.

+Ben had his post graduate diploma from the University of Nigeria, Nsukka in 2004, his master's and doctorate in public administration and local government studies from the same university in 2018.